Greater Manchester bus route 192: History

 The history of route 192 dates back to the days of horse-drawn trams, when a service from Torkington Road, approximately half a mile from the Rising Sun in Hazel Grove, commenced in 1889.
-It was operated by the Stockport Carriage & Tramway Co, with vehicles purchased from the Manchester Carriage & Tramways Company.
+It was operated by the Stockport Carriage & Tramway Co., with vehicles purchased from the Manchester Carriage & Tramways Company.
 By 1905, the council had purchased the line, and electrified it.
 By 1911, the line was completed to Hazel Grove, though still not a through service to Manchester.
 When the full route to Manchester commenced, it was initially numbered 35, with the Manchester terminus at Exchange.

 It was numbered 92 on 10 January 1949, when tramway service was withdrawn and the Manchester terminus moved to Piccadilly Gardens.
 It was owned and operated jointly by Manchester and Stockport Corporations.
 On 1 November 1969, following the Transport Act 1968, both municipal operations, along with others, merged to form SELNEC.
 Within a short space of time, the route was renumbered 192.
 Over the next 17 years, the operator's title changed from SELNEC, to Greater Manchester Transport and then Greater Manchester Buses.

 Following deregulation on 26 October 1986, the route was taken over by GM Buses and other operators, such as Finglands Coachways and Wall's Coaches, who introduced rival 192 services.
 On 31 December 1993, GM Buses was split in two; GM Buses North and GM Buses South, the latter of which became the main operator of route 192.

 In February 1996, GM South Buses was bought by Stagecoach and rebranded as Stagecoach Manchester.
+A year later in April 1997, Stagecoach Manchester converted the 192 to a 24-hour service ran in co-ordination with Finglands Coachways, as well as introducing new Northern Counties Paladin bodied Volvo B10M single-deck buses, in place of new low-floor buses that were diverted to Stagecoach Glasgow, and further Magic Bus branded buses onto the service.

-In July 2015, the terminus was relocated at Hazel Grove to a newly constructed park & ride.
+In July 2015, the 192's terminus was relocated at Hazel Grove to a newly constructed park & ride.
 In October 2015, a peak hour express version of the route was introduced as X92.
 The afternoon journeys were discontinued in January 2018.

 In January 2025, the route became part of contractual tranche 3 of the Greater Manchester Bee Network, with its operator unchanged.